7 MIN READ

 What we've seen here are two cases of unfair criticism – one from a colleague, and one from a boss.
 What do you do now?
 How you react to it can have a tremendous impact on your career.
 Emotionally charged, your instincts may not be the best guide to follow.

 So now what?
 Easy does it.

 Your immediate response is the most important one – it has the greatest scope for making things worse or better.
 Here's our recommended approach to overcome the natural urge to express your anger or fight back.

 The first thing to do is remain calm, whether the rhetorical slap comes from a colleague or a boss.
 Negative criticism can give rise to anger or feelings of inadequacy.
 Expressing these emotions will only dig you deeper into a hole, and give your critic the high ground.
 When the hammer drops, react with courtesy – and a pause.
 A couple of deep, quiet breaths will help settle you.

 And if what he's saying is truly ridiculous, this tactic may shine a harsh light on his critique.
-Be very careful though to be factual and avoid the temptation to exaggerate.
-If he claims your sales strategy will to deliver mediocre results, don't say, "So what your saying is, my sales strategy will bring the company down".
+Be very careful to be factual and avoid the temptation to exaggerate.
+If he claims your sales strategy will deliver mediocre results, don't say, "So what your saying is, my sales strategy will bring the company down."
 By overstating his case, you'll come off as someone who's defensive and looking for a fight – rather than a reasonable person who's genuinely looking to get to the bottom of the matter.